This section of Ch. 5 will cover the following topics:

 I love to eat ice cream I would eat it every day if I could.

-That can be fixed by adding a comma and the conjunction “and” after “ice cream,” or by putting a period after “ice cream” and making it into two sentences.
+That can be fixed by adding a comma and the conjunction “and” after “ice cream,” or by putting a period after “ice cream” and making two sentences.

-In your notebook, join the pairs below by adding a comma and a “fanboys” conjunction.
+Turn the sentence pairs below into a single sentence by adding a separating comma and a “fanboys” conjunction.

-- We could go camping for vacation.
-We could go to the beach for vacation.
+- We could go to Paris for vacation.
+We could go to the beach instead.

-- I want to get a better job.
-I want to finish college.
+- I want a college education.
+I want to start a career.

-- The weather was clear yesterday.
-We decided to go on a picnic.
+- The weather is getting colder.
+We decided to stay home.

 Rule 2: Use commas to separate items in a series, date, or address.
 This comma allows the reader to pause after each item and identify which words are included in a group.

 - We need to get flour, tomatoes, and cheese at the store.
-(Separate items in the list with commas.
-Note: Writers sometimes leave out the comma before “and” when the meaning is clear, but including it is always correct.
+(Separate items in a list with commas.
+Writers sometimes leave out the comma before “and” when the meaning is clear.
 That kind of comma is called an “Oxford comma,” by the way.)

 - Mr. Schaeffer could see a wild, overgrown jungle in his neighbor’s yard.
 (Use commas between a series of adjectives that modify a noun.)

 - My grandfather was born on August 13, 1897, in Alameda County.
 (In a date, put a comma between the day and the year.
 If the sentence continues on, put a comma after the year.
-When only the month and year are used, no comma is needed: He was born in August 1897.)
+When only the month and year are used, no comma is needed.
+For example: He was born in August 1897.)